 Most of the panel expect housing investment to fill some of the gap left by mining.
 After falling by about 6 per cent in the past year, housing investment should climb 5 per cent according to the average forecast.
 Only one of the panel expects housing investment to continue to slide - Jakob Madsen, of Monash University, who is expecting a fall of 5 per cent.
 Neville Norman is the most bullish, predicting a recovery of 10 per cent.

-On interest rates the panel on balance expects only one cut in the year ahead, but the forecast range is wide: from Gibbs, Anthony and Keen who expect four more cuts taking the cash rate to an ultra-low 2 per cent, to Norman, University of Tasmania modeller Mardi Dungey and former Reserve Bank economist Paul Bloxham who expect between one and three interest rate hikes.
+On interest rates, the panel on balance expects only one cut in the year ahead, but the forecast range is wide: from Gibbs, Anthony and Keen who expect four more cuts taking the cash rate to an ultra-low 2 per cent, to Norman, University of Tasmania modeller Mardi Dungey and former Reserve Bank economist Paul Bloxham, who expect between one and three interest rate rises.

-The Reserve Bank governor, Glenn Stevens, has indicated his immediate decision will be whether to cut, telling Fairfax Media in December: "Whether or not we need to go lower, we'll see how that turns out in the new year."
+Reserve Bank governor Glenn Stevens has indicated his immediate decision will be whether to cut, telling Fairfax Media in December: "Whether or not we need to go lower, we'll see how that turns out in the new year."

 The panel believes he will do whatever is necessary to stop unemployment climbing too much higher, with none except the most pessimistic of the growth forecasters, Richard Gibbs, expecting the unemployment rate to climb above 6.3 per cent.
 Paul Bloxham expects it to stay where it is, at 5.2 per cent.

 Inflation will provide little impediment, in the view of the panel.
 None expect the headline inflation rate to climb above 3 per cent.
-Before the introduction of the carbon tax, in June, opposition leader Tony Abbott said its impact on the cost of living would be "almost unimaginable".
-His treasury spokesman Joe Hockey said it would "drive up the price of everything."
-At a year-end press conference Mr Abbott said the Treasurer's decision to abandon his pledge to deliver a 2012-13 surplus would drive prices even higher.
+Before the introduction of the carbon tax, in June, Opposition Leader Tony Abbott said its impact on the cost of living would be "almost unimaginable".
+His treasury spokesman, Joe Hockey, said it would "drive up the price of everything".
+At a year-end press conference Abbott said the Treasurer's decision to abandon his pledge to deliver a 2012-13 surplus would drive prices even higher.